 We all love holidays and trips away but we’re all guilty of making mistakes too.
-Here are the 7 biggest travel mistakes so don’t let them ruin your holiday, here’s how you can avoid them in the future!
+Here are the 7 biggest travel mistakes to avoid so don’t let them ruin your holiday, here’s how you can save yourself from them in the future!

 This is one of the travel mistakes that I see so many people make and it’s one that I regularly made when I was younger.
 Travelling via 4 different airports making your usual 3 hour journey take 12 hours to make a saving of say £50 ($71 / €57).
 One time in particular I remember was a trip to Kaunas in Lithuania.
 We got a flight from Edinburgh to Dublin then Dublin to Riga in Latvia before taking a 4 hour bus ride from Riga to Kaunas.
 The flight direct from Edinburgh is around 3 hours… To be fair to us I don’t think there was a direct flight back in 2008 but a much quicker way was probably only £50 more.